jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

 (5) A licence holder commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to return a cancelled licence, and every certified copy of it, to the Licensing Authority immediately upon cancellation of the licence.

 ### 17 Updating licence information
-(1) If any of the details that were included on the licence application change (for example. new places of business are added or a person concerned in the management of the company leaves), the licence holder must immediately advise the Licensing Authority of the change.
+(1) If any of the details that were included on the licence application change (for example, new places of business are added or a person concerned in the management of the company leaves), the licence holder must immediately advise the Licensing Authority of the change.
 (2) On receiving advice under subsection (1), the Licensing Authority must, if those details are reflected on the licence that has been issued, issue an amended licence (and certified copies, if applicable).
 An amended licence is not a new or renewed licence.
 (3) If an amended licence is issued, the licence holder must immediately return the old licence and any old certified copies of the licence to the Licensing Authority.
 (4) A licensed secondhand dealer and pawnbroker commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to comply with subsection (1) or subsection (3).